1

 Which of the following loops is generally preferred for iterating over a list?

-A. while loop
+A. infinite loop

-C. nested while
+B. nested while

-D. infinite loop
+D. for loop

 Correct Answer: for loop

-Explanation: For loops are designed to iterate over sequences (like lists or strings) directly.
+For loops are designed to iterate over sequences (like lists or strings) directly.

 33